Westfjords, Scenic Fjords & Waterfalls Self-Drive Around Iceland

 You discover today the Eastfjords!
 Starting with the fjord Reyðarfjörður where a small-but-fascinating World War II history museum is located before continuing along the fjords toward Southeast Iceland where you might like to drive to other fjords on the way.
 Finally you drive through the tunnel of Almannaskarð to arrive in the Höfn region where you will spend the night.

 Your next stop is Iceland’s scenic southeast.
 After passing various glaciers tongues of the Vatnajökull, Europe’s largest ice cap, you’ll arrive at the stunningly surreal beauty of the glacier lagoon, Jökulsárlón.
 This exceptional sight sits at the foot of Iceland’s highest mountain, Hvannadalshnúkur.
-Skaftafell National Park is another area definitely worth a visit.
+Skaftafell is another area definitely worth a visit.
 This oasis surrounded by glaciers and black sand plains offers a broad range of options for great hiking.
-Continue through Kirkjubæjarklaustur village, the Eldhraun lava field and the Mýrdalssandur plain before you arrive in Vík area.
+Later, continue your drive to Vík/Kirkjubæjarklaustur for your overnight stay.

 Today you can start by taking a look at the black sand Reynisfjara beach, famous for the Reynisdrangar rock stacks that rise from the sea and its basalt columns.
 You might like to make a stop at Dyrhólaey cape which is the southernmost point of Iceland.
 A small road takes you to the top of this 120 m high sea cliff where you often can see a large number of puffins.
 (Please note that Dyrhólaey is closed during nesting season from May 15 til June 23 and from mid- August the puffins will have gone to sea!).